Faces of Readiness: HM3 Joseph Barron Supporting the Warfighter in Rota

-260215-N-FT324-6598.
-ROTA, Spain (February 15, 2026).
-Hospital Corpsman 3rd Class Joseph Barron, a native of Midland, Texas, assigned to Navy Medicine Readiness and Training Command Rota, serves as a physical therapy technician, working with active duty service members, their families and local nationals to rehabilitate patients back to functional ability in support of force health, readiness and mission success.
-(U.S. Navy photo by Lt.
-Cmdr.
-Alicia Sacks)
+ROTA, Spain (March 15, 2026) - Hospital Corpsman 3rd Class Joseph Barron, a native of Midland, Texas, is assigned to Navy Medicine Readiness and Training Command Rota, where he serves as a physical therapy technician, working with active duty service members, their families and local nationals to rehabilitate patients back to functional ability so they can return to the fleet and continue performing their duties.

+Barron said his decision to join the Navy was driven by a desire to serve others while pursuing a career in healthcare.
+Through Navy Medicine, he is able to provide hands on patient care while directly supporting operational readiness.

+In his role at NMRTC Rota, Barron assists physical therapists with patient evaluations, guides patients through therapeutic exercises, supports rehabilitation treatment plans and monitors recovery progress.
+His work plays a vital role in restoring mobility, strength and function, allowing patients to safely return to duty and daily activities.

 |Date Taken: